Quakers in Europe: Twentieth century

 In 1909, a group of Norwegian Friends attended London Yearly Meeting and in 1920, several Norwegian Friends attended the first worldwide conference of Friends.
 The peace testimonies prompted a new movement of collections and campaigning in Norway, which has continued to the present day.
 In 1937, Ole Olden established the periodical Kvekeren which was issued across Scandinavian countries.

 During World War II a number of Norwegian Quakers, including Olden and Lund, were imprisoned by the occupying German forces for resistance work.
 Lund was active in the Norwegian underground movement protecting Norwegian Jews and refugees and in 1947 she became the first member of the Oslo Worship Group to become a Quaker.
 Olden was later nominated for the 1957 Nobel Peace Prize.
 Lindgrov School was established by Norwegian Friends in 1959, contributing ideas to national policies concerning training and work as aspects of care for people with learning disabilities.
 In 1975, a Monthly Meeting was established in Kristiansand.

 Notable Quakers

 Well-known Norwegian Quakers include Elise M. Boulding, Asbjørn Kloster, and Sigrid Helliesen Lund.

+Poland

+Quakers arrived in Poland during the Interwar period (1918–1939) to assist with humanitarian aid for the newly re-independent nation.

+As of 2017, there were only 20 Polish Friends divided between three small meetings.

+Romania

+As of 2017, there were 920 Quakers in Romania, most of whom belonging to the Evangelical (Gurneyite) branch of Quakerism.

 Russia

-There are weekly Quaker meetings in Moscow and meetings by arrangement in St Petersburg.
+There are weekly Quaker meetings in Moscow (Monthly Meeting) and meetings by arrangement in St Petersburg.
+As of 2017, there were 26 Friends in Russia.

 The history of Quakerism in Russia is long and diverse, with multiple references and obscure connections to British Quakerism throughout Russian history.